+Let's start with FOSS initiatives.
 I have two free projects hosted on SourceForge.net, a recursive implementation of LDD and a tool called simWANsim, which stands for simple WAN simulator, a nifty tool that allows simulating WAN traffic on local network.
-Here be their links, click and enjoy:

 In my editorial role, I also occasionally write geeky articles for several Dedoimedo-friendly sites, Netrunner Magazine, Gizmo's Freeware and OSNews.
 Severe bias may occur without prior notice.
 I have written and/or writing articles that have been accepted for publication and featured in Linux User & Developer magazine, Linux Journal magazine, PCLinuxOS magazine, and on DistroWatch.
 A plethora of links just under this paragraph:

 Dedoimedo in Netrunner Magazine